sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 # Technical Corner

-This chapter explains how access review are configured in RadiantOne Identity Analytics, from a technical point of view.
+This document explains how access reviews are configured in RadiantOne Identity Analytics, from a technical point of view.
-This information is only useful if you have deployed Identity Analytics 'on-prem' and you want to leverage / extend access review.
+This information is only useful if you have deployed Identity Analytics 'on-prem' and you want to leverage or extend access reviews.

 ## Custom Web-based Reviews